China Millennium Monument: Millennium Monument Park

 To its west, north and east, the monument is surrounded by a parking lot and beyond it, by a green space carved out from Yuyuantan Park, the Millennium Monument Park.
 The park features two rotundas on both sides of the monument.
-The eastern rotunda is graced by a small pavilion with a monumental Chinese bell, branded the Century Bell, which commemorates the return of Macau to the People's Republic of China after centuries of Western colonial occupation.
-The western rotunda has been left empty.
+The eastern rotunda's pavilion features a monumental Chinese bell, branded the Century Bell, which celebrates China's progress during the 20th century that started with the humiliation of the 1901 Boxer Protocol and ended with the 1999 transfer of sovereignty over Macau back to the People's Republic of China.
+The western rotunda's pavilion has been left empty.

 Beijing World Art Museum

 The Beijing World Art Museum was initially intended to host a permanent collection of non-Chinese art that would be displayed in two large halls, one for Western art and the other for non-Chinese Eastern art, flanking the central (Chinese) Century Hall on its respective western and eastern sides.
 No significant collection was assembled for that purpose, however, resulting in what scholar Wang Liwei, who was involved in the museum's preparatory work, has referred to in an UNESCO publication as "an embarrassing situation."
 To overcome that handicap, the museum decided in the mid-2000s to focus its activity and identity on temporary exhibitions.

-The museum’s inaugural exhibition in 2006 was titled "Mirroring the Age: Six Centuries of Italian Art" which was attended by 120,000 visitors.
-Exhibitions of the museum since then have included those on Contemporary American Realism in 2012, the first Beijing Photo Biennial in 2013, paintings by Xu Beihong in 2014, creations of the Sichuan Fine Arts Institute in 2018, works by Raphael in 2020-2021, and Egyptian mummies in 2021.
+The museum's inaugural exhibition in 2006 was titled "Mirroring the Age: Six Centuries of Italian Art" which was attended by 120,000 visitors.
+Exhibitions of the museum since then have included those on Contemporary American Realism in 2012, the first Beijing Photo Biennial in 2013, paintings by Xu Beihong in 2014, creations of the Sichuan Fine Arts Institute in 2018, works by Raphael in 2020–2021, and Egyptian mummies in 2021.